Installing Cassandra on a Linux machine

 Important

 Make sure that the time of all servers in the cluster is in sync.
-We recommend that you configure an NTP server.
+Even a slight time difference between servers may result in Cassandra nodes failing to join the cluster.
+We recommend configuring an NTP server to maintain time synchronization between the nodes.

 $ sudo ufw allow 22/tcp && sudo ufw enable